Navigating IRS Form 5471 for US Expats with Foreign Corporations

 Controlled Foreign Corporations (CFCs): The Key Trigger

-You'll likely need to file Form 5471 if you're a US shareholder in a Controlled Foreign Corporation (CFC).
+You'll likely need to file Form 5471 if you're a U.S. shareholder - meaning you own or are considered to own sufficient stock, either directly, indirectly, or through constructive ownership - in a Controlled Foreign Corporation (CFC).
 A corporation becomes a CFC when:

 The CFC rules are particularly important because they can: